mckinley-and-rice/code-of-conduct/Coding Standard/HTML5/HTML5.md

 # Why follow an HTML style guide

 In software development teams (like ours), multiple people work on the same codebase.
 Especially when it comes to web markup.
-We need a system to streamline the process of writing good HTML makrup so that we can avoid a lot of pitfalls that can arise due to inconsistent standards followed by different people.
+We need a system to streamline the process of writing good HTML markup so that we can avoid a lot of pitfalls that can arise due to inconsistent standards followed by different people.
 These pitfalls include:

 - Unstructured tags that lead to organizational problems and overall team frustration
 - Overriden class and id names leading to inconsitencies in CSS and unexpected bugs